icarusMQ/Meeting-Agenda-Discord-Bot/README.md

 This project implements a Discord bot that:

-1. Automatically generates a **weekly agenda** (reset every Sunday at midnight).
+1. Automatically generates a **weekly agenda** with configurable reset schedule.
 2. Allows members to submit agenda suggestions via `/sugerir`.
 3. Lets authorized users approve suggestions via `/aprovar`.
 4. Displays the current agenda with approved items via `/pauta`.
 5. Maintains a history of previous agendas via `/historico`.
 6. Allows administrators to manage authorized users via `/autorizar` and `/desautorizar`.
-7. Runs 24/7 in a Docker container, easily deployable on cloud platforms.
+7. Runs 24/7 in a Docker container, easily deployable on cloud platforms like DigitalOcean.
 8. Includes comprehensive logging and error handling.
+9. Provides health check endpoints for container monitoring.
+10. Supports custom reset scheduling for each guild.

 ---